 Tips For Keeping A Meditation Journal

-- Record entries in your meditation journal in chronological order, including dates for organizational purposes.
+- Record entries in your meditation diary in chronological order, including dates for organizational purposes.

 - Consider recording your thoughts before and after meditation as a comparison.

 - Plan on writing a lot?
 Use different-colored markers, or highlight key components of each entry.

 - Take note of your mood and body sensations (e.g., relaxed muscles) after you’re done meditating.